MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-mysql-deployment-v1.md

 **`SqlAdditionalArguments`** - **Additional MySQL Arguments**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Additional options supported by the MySQL simple SQL shell.
+Optional.
+The additional options supported by the MySQL client.
 These options are applied when executing the given file on the Azure Database for MySQL.​

 Example: You can change to the default tab separated output format, to HTML, or even to the XML format.
-If you have problems due to insufficient memory for large result sets, use the `--quick` option.
+Other examples include:

-Other options include:
+- `--comments` to strip comments sent from the client to the server.
-- `--comments` This strips comments sent from the client to the server.
+- `--quick` to prevent result caching.
-- `--xml` This outputs results as XML.
+- `--xml` to output results as XML.

 All available options are described in the MySQL client documentation.
 <!-- :::editable-content-end::: -->